-The Trust Agreement Notes are secured by and payable from two independent sources of funds, including (1) reimbursements from the federal government for highway construction and (2) motor fuels tax revenues and motor vehicle registry fees collected by the Commonwealth, subject to a prior pledge of such amounts to Senior Obligations as described herein.
+The Trust Agreement Notes are secured by and payable from two independent sources of funds, including (1) reimbursements from the federal government for highway construction and (2) motor fuels tax revenues and motor vehicle registry fees collected by the Commonwealth, subject in this case, to a prior pledge of such amounts to Senior Obligations as described herein.
 Specifically, the Trust Agreement Notes are payable solely from and secured by the following (collectively, the "Pledged Funds"):

-- (a) all federal highway construction reimbursements and other federal highway assistance ("Federal Highway Reimbursements") that the Commonwealth receives with respect to federally-aided highway construction projects under Title 23 of the United States Code or any successor program established under federal law (the "Federal-Aid Highway Program; (See "Federal Highway Reimbursements" below) - (b) any other monies from time to time deposited in the Federal Highway Grant Anticipation Note Trust Fund of the Commonwealth (the "Federal Highway Grant Anticipation Note Trust Fund") (together with the Federal Highway Reimbursements, the "Pledged Federal Highway Revenues"); - (c) Net CTF Pledged Funds (defined herein), including certain state motor fuels tax revenues and motor vehicle registry fees, as more fully described below, subject to the prior pledge of such amounts to the CTF Obligations (defined herein) and the 1994 Trust Agreement Bonds (defined herein); (See "Net CTF Pledged Funds" below) - (d) Any tax credit paid to the Commonwealth by the federal government equal to a percentage of the taxable interest the Commonwealth pays ("Direct Payments") with respect to any Trust Agreement Notes issued as Build America Bonds under the Trust Agreement; - (e) amounts, securities and any investment earnings with respect thereto in all funds and accounts held under the Trust Agreement other than the Project Fund and the Rebate Fund; and - (f) any amounts payable to the Commonwealth by a Hedge Provider pursuant to a Qualified Hedge Agreement relating to the Trust Agreement Notes.
+- (a) all federal highway construction reimbursements and other federal highway assistance ("Federal Highway Reimbursements") that the Commonwealth receives with respect to federally-aided highway construction projects under Title 23 of the United States Code or any successor program established under federal law (the "Federal-Aid Highway Program"); (See Federal Highway Reimbursements below) - (b) Net CTF Pledged Funds (defined herein), including certain state motor fuels tax revenues and motor vehicle registry fees, as more fully described below, subject to the prior pledge of such amounts to the CTF Obligations (defined herein) and the 1994 Trust Agreement Bonds (defined herein); (See Net CTF Pledged Funds below) - (c) Any tax credit paid to the Commonwealth by the federal government equal to a percentage of the taxable interest the Commonwealth pays ("Direct Payments") with respect to any Trust Agreement Notes issued as Build America Bonds under the Trust Agreement; - (d) amounts, securities and any investment earnings with respect thereto in all funds and accounts held under the Trust Agreement other than the Project Fund and the Rebate Fund; and - (e) any amounts payable to the Commonwealth by a Hedge Provider pursuant to a Qualified Hedge Agreement relating to the Trust Agreement Notes.
 (There currently is no Qualified Hedge Agreement relating to any Trust Agreement Notes.)

-The Trust Agreement Notes are subordinate to the Senior Obligations, consisting of the outstanding the 1994 Trust Agreement Bonds, which have a final maturity of June 1, 2022 and the CTF Obligations, all as defined herein.
-The Senior Federal Highway Notes have been legally defeased and are no longer outstanding as Senior Obligations.
-The lien of the Senior Federal Highway Notes Trust Agreement is closed to new issuance.
-See "The Senior Federal Highway Notes" and "Net CTF Pledged Funds" below.
+The Trust Agreement Notes are subordinate to the Senior Obligations, consisting of the outstanding 1994 Trust Agreement Bonds, which have a final maturity of June 1, 2022 and the CTF Obligations, all as defined herein.
+See Net CTF Pledged Funds below.